jbamford/jbamford.github.io/_posts/2022-12-24-Note-Taking.markdown

 Also, one of the best parts of a Roam Research/Zettelkasten note-taking system is you can link to other notes from a note.
 This creates a web of interlining information building up to your “Second Brain”.

 ### Routine
-Every day I run a custom python script that will pull in today’s event from my Google Calander(more on this another day).
+Every day I run a custom python script that will pull in today’s event from my Google Calender(more on this another day).

 This script creates:
 * One daily Journal File(with link references to the meeting files)
 * Meeting files for each event in the day

-An example journal Note journal.2022.12.22.md might constrain:
+An example journal Note journal.2022.12.22.md might contain:

 <p align="center">
 <img src="/images/general-journal-note.png" alt="drawing" width="350" style="center"/><br>